NSDCode/Fibula/README.md

 ## Itnroduction

 Fibula is a library that hooks the requests module of python and inercept the content.
-The first idea came from: [https://github.com/Svenskithesource]: Svenskithesource
+The idea of hooking a method came from: https://github.com/Svenskithesource

 ## Example
 ```py